-These days, customers are likely to expect an immediate answer to a query, and some won’t even want to trawl through your FAQ list.
+These days, customers are likely to expect an immediate answer to a query, and many if not most won’t want to trawl through your FAQs to find it.

-Live chat, on desktop or mobile, provides customers with the human touch that is sometimes lacking on digital channels.
-The data collected through live chat – particularly when combined with staff insights around reasoning – can also help your business understand purchase decisions.
+Live chat, on desktop or mobile, provides customers with the human touch that is sometimes lacking on digital channels – even if it’s not actually a human they’re chatting to.
+The data collected through live chat can also help your business understand purchase decisions.

-A micropayment is a very small sum of money paid online, that relies on high volumes of purchase at a low price point to stimulate profits.
-In the same way that the music industry was revolutionised by 99 cent songs, businesses are starting to recognise the power of lowering price-points to capitalise on the volume of a global marketplace.
+A micropayment is a very small sum of money paid online that relies on high volumes of purchase at a low price point to stimulate profits.
+In the same way that the restaurant industry was revolutionised by fast food, businesses are starting to recognise the power of lowering prices to capitalise on the volume of a global marketplace.
 This is particularly effective for digital assets that don’t have the manufacturing costs associated with physical products.

-One new software startup, Blendle, recently suggested that micropayments could be used effectively within the publishing industry – allowing readers to buy one article at a time, rather than having to pay for a subscription model.
+Dutch software start-up Blendle has even suggested that micropayments could be used effectively within the publishing industry – allowing readers to buy one article at a time rather than an entire subscription.

 Digitisation of operations: Edible Blooms

-Founded in 2005, Edible Blooms is a gift delivery service that specialises in edible bouquets, creating bunches from fresh fruit and flowers in order to send to customers all over the world.
+Founded in 2005, Edible Blooms is a gift delivery service that specialises in edible bouquets, creating bunches of edible bouquets of chocolates and sweets to send to customers all over the world.

-So how did an e-commerce approach benefit their business?
+So how did an e-commerce approach benefit the business?

 Better for budget

-Edible Blooms launched on an e-commerce platform due to a tight, startup budget.
-Beginning with a simple website format, founder Kelly Jamieson has since switched to use e-commerce solutions and shopping cart software platform.
+Edible Blooms launched on an e-commerce platform due to a tight start-up budget.
+Even though she began with a simple website format, founder Kelly Jamieson has since switched to more integrated e-commerce solutions and a shopping-cart software platform.

 Using the platform to sell online, process payments and manage inventory across multiple sites, Kelly can manage almost all aspects of her business via one online dashboard.
-Since going live with its e-commerce platform, Edible Blooms’ conversion rate increased by 20 per cent, and the average cart size has grown by $5.
+Since going live with its e-commerce platform, Edible Blooms’ conversion rate increased significantly.

-Edible Blooms’ online strategy has kept their prices down and competitive with traditional florists.
+Edible Blooms’ online strategy has kept their prices down and made them a viable competitor to traditional florists.
 This approach has also meant that they haven’t brought in financial partners – meaning they own their business fully.

 Doing it for the data

-Edible Blooms’ strong online presence and focus on customer service has resulted in a high Google review ranking of 4.9 out of 5.
+Edible Blooms’ strong online presence and focus on customer service has resulted in a Google review ranking of 4.1 out of 5.

-Managing customer experience is very important for Kelly, and careful monitoring of their online Net Promoter Score (NPS) – an index that that measures the willingness of customers to recommend a company’s products or services to others – has given Kelly the insight and power to tweak the customer journey where appropriate.
+Managing customer experience is very important for Kelly, and careful monitoring of the business’s online Net Promoter Score (NPS) – an index that measures the willingness of customers to recommend a company’s products or services to others – has given Kelly the insight and power to tweak the customer journey where appropriate.